lukitos/react-native-workshop/README.md

 Please review the React Native getting started documentation to setup your environment: https://facebook.github.io/react-native/docs/getting-started.html

 1. Have Homebrew (http://brew.sh/) installed, and then run the following 2 commands to install Node and Watchman if you don’t already have them.
 If you have Node installed, make sure it’s Node version 8.3 or newer.
-You can use “node -v” command to check.
+You can use `node -v` command to check.

 ```
 brew install node